jhamlet/node-sake/README.md

 File Lists
 ----------

-FileLists are lists (an `Array`) of files.
+FileLists are lists of file paths.

 ~~~js
 new FileList("*.scss");
 ~~~

-Would contain all the files with a ".scss" extension in the top-level directory of your project.
+Would contain all the file paths with a ".scss" extension in the top-level directory of your project.

 You can use FileLists pretty much like an `Array`.
 You can iterate them (with `forEach, filter, reduce`, etc...), `concat` them, `splice` them, and you get back a new FileList object.